The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

 \begin{definition}[Strong $\Delta$-system, Sunflower] A set family $\mathcal{F} = \{ S_1, \dots, S_m \}$ is a \emph{strong $\Delta$-system} (or \emph{sunflower}) if there exists a subset $C \subseteq S_1 \cup \dots \cup S_m$ such that $S_i \cap S_j = C$ for any pair of distinct sets $S_i, S_j \in \mathcal{F}$.
 We call the set $C$ the \emph{core} and the sets $P_i = S_i \setminus C$ the \emph{petals} of $\mathcal{F}$. \end{definition} Clearly, every strong $\Delta$-system is a weak $\Delta$-system.

-Our algorithms are based on the combinatorial property that under certain conditions the set system~$\mathcal T$ of a matrix~$\mathbf T$ with bounded diameter forms a strong $\Delta$-system (which can be algorithmically exploited) .
+Our algorithms employ the combinatorial property that under certain conditions the set system~$\mathcal T$ of a matrix~$\mathbf T$ with bounded diameter forms a strong $\Delta$-system (which can be algorithmically exploited).
 We say that a family $\mathcal{F}$ of sets is $h$-uniform if $|S| = h$ holds for each $S \in \mathcal{F}$.
 Deza~\cite{Deza1974solution} showed that an $h$-uniform weak $\Delta$-system is a strong $\Delta$-system if its cardinality is sufficiently large (more precisely, if $|\mathcal{F}| \ge h^2 - h + 2$).
 Moreover, Deza~\cite{deza1973propriete} also proved a stronger lower bound for uniform weak $\Delta$-systems in which the intersection size is exactly half of the cardinality of each set.
+(We remark that our algorithm could rely on the weaker bound of Deza but using the stronger bound yields a faster algorithm.)

 \begin{lemma}[{\cite[Th\'eor\`eme~1.1]{deza1973propriete}}] Let $\mathcal{F}$ be a $(2 \mu)$-uniform weak $\Delta$-system with intersection size $\mu$.
 If $|\mathcal{F}| \ge \mu^2 + \mu + 2$, then $\mathcal{F}$ is a strong $\Delta$-system. \end{lemma}